MintonGroup/swiftest/README.md

 **Swiftest Python Package**

-Included with Swiftest, in the ```/swiftest/python/swiftest/``` directory, is a Python package designed to fascilitate seamless data processing and analysis.
+Included with Swiftest, in the ```/swiftest/python/swiftest/``` directory, is a Python package designed to facilitate seamless data processing and analysis.
 The Python package, also called Swiftest, can be used to generate input files, run Swiftest simulations, and process output files in the NetCDF file format.

-To begin, Swiftest can be added to an existing conda environment, or a new conda environment may be created, so long as the required pacakges are installed.
+To begin, Swiftest can be added to an existing conda environment, or a new conda environment may be created, so long as the required packages are installed.
 To create and activate a new conda environment with the prerequisite packages, open a terminal and navigate to the ```/swiftest/python/swiftest/``` directory.
 Type the following:

 ```
 $ conda create --name EnvName pip scipy numpy matplotlib pandas xarray jupyter astropy -y
 $ conda activate EnvName
 ```

-Next, we will install further required pacakges.
+Next, we will install further required packages.
 Using the ```-e``` flag imports all packages in ```/swiftest/python/swiftest/requirements.txt```, including Swiftest.
-If the Swiftest Python package is updated in the future, using the ```-e``` flag should ensure that the user does not have to reinstall the pacakge to use the updated verison.
+If the Swiftest Python package is updated in the future, using the ```-e``` flag should ensure that the user does not have to reinstall the package to use the updated version.

 ```
 $ pip install pySLALIB